 Message Routing¶

-This page explains how messages flow from channels to agents and back.
-Understanding the routing model helps you debug message delivery and reason about what the LLM sees in its context.
-For user-facing information on talking to your assistant (trigger words, message prefixes), see Usage.
+How messages flow from channels to agents and back.
+Read this to debug message delivery and reason about what the LLM sees in its context.
+For user-facing info on talking to your assistant (trigger words, message prefixes), see Usage.

 Messages arrive from plugin-provided channels (WhatsApp, Slack, TUI, etc.) and all flow through the same routing code path.